ECrecords/rp-pico-workshop/workshop/gpio/README.md

 ```

 ### `Pin` Class Attributes
-Bellow are the class attributes of the `Pin` object available on the RP-RP2.
+Below are the class attributes of the `Pin` object available on the RP-RP2.

 ```python
 class Pin: